 The AKT is a multiple-choice exam and is automatically marked by computer.
 Your answers to the questions cannot be changed, even if you believe there was a mistake in the exam.
 In some cases, a question may be reviewed, altered or removed after the examination.
 In this case, the alteration applies to all candidates equally and you do not need to request this.

 The KFP consists of both multiple choice and write-in questions.
-The multiple choice questions are auto-marked in the same way as the KFP, and your answers cannot be altered.
+The multiple choice questions are auto-marked in the same way as the AKT, and your answers cannot be altered.
 Each write-in question is marked by trained GPs, and each question is marked by a single examiner.
 This means that your exam has been marked by many different GPs, and there is no facility for a single person to re-mark your exam.
 The marking process is also quality tested and assured at multiple points.
 It’s important you write your answers to be as clear and understandable as possible.

 The OSCE is marked by at different examiners in every station, meaning every candidate will be examined by 25 or more examiners.
 Although the task within each case is specific, candidates are rated on a range of components of the consultation.
 The assessments of many examiners are combined to produce the final rating.